xvik/gradle-animalsniffer-plugin/README.md

 ### About

-Gradle [AnimalSniffer](http://www.mojohaus.org/animal-sniffer/) plugin for Java or groovy projects.
+Gradle [AnimalSniffer](http://www.mojohaus.org/animal-sniffer/) plugin for Java or Groovy projects.
-AnimalSniffer used to check compatibility with lower java version (when compiling with newer java) or android (sdk version).
+AnimalSniffer is used to check compatibility with lower Java versions (when compiling with a newer Java version) or Android (SDK version).

-Implemented the same way as core gradle quality plugins (checkstyle, pmd etc): task registered for each source set (animalsnifferMain, animalsnifferTest) and attached to `check` task
+It is implemented the same way as core Gradle quality plugins (Checkstyle, PMD etc):
+A task is registered for each source set (animalsnifferMain, animalsnifferTest) and attached to the `check` task.

 Advanced features:
 * [Signature build task](https://github.com/xvik/gradle-animalsniffer-plugin/wiki/Buid-project-signature)
 * [Check task classpath caching](https://github.com/xvik/gradle-animalsniffer-plugin/wiki/Check-task-performance) to speed-up subsequent checks (useful when check runs often without clean)
-* [Merging check signatures](https://github.com/xvik/gradle-animalsniffer-plugin/wiki/Library-signatures) (when small 3rd party lib signatures used)
+* [Merging check signatures](https://github.com/xvik/gradle-animalsniffer-plugin/wiki/Library-signatures) (when small 3rd party lib signatures are used)
 * [Viewing signature content task](https://github.com/xvik/gradle-animalsniffer-plugin/wiki/View-signature-content)

 #### Applicability

-If you're using jdk 9 or above then you can use [--release](https://docs.oracle.com/en/java/javase/11/tools/javac.html#GUID-AEEC9F07-CB49-4E96-8BC7-BCC2C7F725C9) flag instead of plugin:
+If you're using JDK 9 or above then you can use the [--release](https://docs.oracle.com/en/java/javase/11/tools/javac.html#GUID-AEEC9F07-CB49-4E96-8BC7-BCC2C7F725C9) flag instead of the plugin:

 ```groovy
 compileJava {